vaimo/composer-patches/README.md

 ## Credits

-Inspired from https://github.com/cweagans/composer-patches, but rewritten to support simple patch declarations as well as version-restricted complex ones.
+Inspired by https://github.com/cweagans/composer-patches, but completely re-created to support a variety levels of complexity when defining patches.

 ## Changelog